Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Canyonlands National Park

-Drive or hike to a viewpoint almost as grand as the Grand Canyon at this Moab canyon oasis
+Drive or hike to a viewpoint almost as grand as the Grand Canyon at this Moab canyon oasis.

-View at the Canyonlands National Park during sunset
+The expansive views at Canyonlands National Park

-📍 Google Maps | Phone: (435) 719-2313 | Website | Hours: 24 hours | Entrance: $30 per vehicle, $25 per motorcycle
+📍 Google Maps | Phone: (435) 719-2313 | Website | Hours: 24 hours | Entrance: $30 per vehicle | 👉 Browse Canyonlands National Park Tours on Viator

 White Rim Overlook Trail showcases some of the most impressive scenery in the Southwest.
 The Colorado and Green rivers carve through the canyon and have completely transformed the layered sandstone environment below.